 - Ketone urine testing strips (like Ketostix) are the quickest, easiest way to test for ketones in urine.

-- Hydration and amount of time spent in ketosis may affect Ketostix results.
+- Hydration and amount of time spent in ketosis may affect Ketostix (urine test strip) results.

-- Ways of how to check your ketones include ketone urnite testing strips or a change of your breath smell also known as keto-breath
+- Ways of how to check your ketones include ketone urine testing strips, blood tests, increased thirst or a change of your breath smell also known as keto breath.